-The Statement of Accounts sets out the financial activities of the Staffordshire Commissioner Fire and Rescue Authority for the year ended 31 March 2023 and includes comparative figures for the previous year.
-The Statement of Accounts have been prepared in accordance with the accounting principles contained within the Code of Practice on Local Authority Accounting in the United Kingdom 2022/23, issued by the Chartered Institute of Public Finance and Accountancy (CIPFA) and International Financial Reporting Standards (IFRS).
+The Statement of Accounts sets out the financial activities of the Staffordshire Commissioner Fire and Rescue Authority for the year ended 31 March 2024 and includes comparative figures for the previous year.
+The Statement of Accounts have been prepared in accordance with the accounting principles contained within the Code of Practice on Local Authority Accounting in the United Kingdom 2023/24, issued by the Chartered Institute of Public Finance and Accountancy (CIPFA) and International Financial Reporting Standards (IFRS).
 The Code of Practice and relevant guidance notes specifies the principles and practices of accounting required to give a "true and fair" view of the financial position and transactions of the Authority.

-The purpose of the Narrative Statement is to provide the reader with a broad understanding of the Authority's financial performance for the year ended 31 March 2023, by clearly explaining the funding position, and how this funding is spent in order to deliver the priorities as set out within the Corporate Safety Plan (CSP).
+The purpose of the Narrative Statement is to provide the reader with a broad understanding of the Authority's financial performance for the year ended 31 March 2024, by clearly explaining the funding position, and how this funding is spent in order to deliver the priorities as set out within the Corporate Safety Plan (CSP).
 In addition, the Narrative Statement also provides further information to the reader about economy, efficiency and the effective use of resources during the financial year.
-It also looks to the future and considers some of the challenges faced by Staffordshire Fire and Rescue Service (SFRS) and importantly discusses how the ongoing collaboration work with Staffordshire Police is progressing.
+It also looks to the future and considers some of the challenges faced by Staffordshire Fire and Rescue Service (SFRS).

-The Staffordshire Commissioner, Ben Adams, was elected to office in May 2021 and is responsible for approving this set of accounts.
+The Staffordshire Commissioner, Ben Adams, was re-elected to office in May 2024 and is responsible for approving this set of accounts.
 The Commissioner released his Fire and Rescue Plan during 2021 which sets out the main priorities for the three-year period to May 2024.
 The Commissioner is committed to ensuring that Staffordshire Fire & Rescue is fit for a changing future and is a leading example for other services to follow so that the people of Staffordshire can be reassured that their money is being used efficiently and effectively and the workforce better reflects the communities it serves.
+The Commissioner will now focus on updating his Fire and Rescue Plan ready for publication later in the year.